motioneye-project/motioneyeos/board/olimex/a20_olinuxino/readme.txt

    for the A20-OLinuXino-LIME board using mainline kernel
  - olimex_a20_olinuxino_lime_mali_defconfig
    for the A20-OLinuXino-LIME board using legacy linux-sunxi kernel
+ - olimex_a20_olinuxino_lime2_defconfig
+   for the A20-OLinuXino-LIME2 board using mainline kernel

 The legacy linux-sunxi kernels are based on the vendor code drops.
 They are only useful when accelerated 3D graphics and multimedia support